nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development/index.md

 const finalCss = processedCSS.css;
 ```

-Together, PostCSS and cssnano guarantee that our CSS is not only adaptable but also blazing fast.
+Together, PostCSS and cssnano aim to make our CSS not only adaptable but also blazing fast.

 ### Writing